kadena-io/kuro/kadena-beta/docs/Kadena-README.md

 # Interacting With a Running Cluster

-Interaction with the cluster is performed via the Kadena REST API, exposed by each running node.
+Interaction with the cluster is performed via the Kuro REST API, exposed by each running node.
 The endpoints of interest here support the [Pact REST API](http://pact-language.readthedocs.io/en/latest/pact-reference.html#rest-api) for executing transactional and local commands on the cluster.

 ### The `kadenaclient` tool

-Kadena ships with `kadenaclient`, which is a command-line tool for interacting with the cluster via the REST API.
+Kuro ships with `kadenaclient`, which is a command-line tool for interacting with the cluster via the REST API.
 It is an interactive program or "REPL", similar to the command-line itself.
 It supports command history, such that recently-issued commands are accessible via the up- and down-arrow keys, and the history can be searched with Control-R.